Motorcycle Accident Attorney Miami

 According to the Department of Highway Safety and Motor Vehicles, over 9,000 motorcycle crashes were recorded in Florida in 2018.
 Of those, 85% resulted in reported injuries and around 55% of those accidents included a driver under the influence of alcohol.

 If you have suffered a serious injury as a result of a motorcycle accident, we can help you.
-Our firm has obtained verdicts and settlements in excess of $20 million for our clients.
+Our firm has obtained verdicts and settlements in excess of $100 million for our clients.
+Call us now at 305-662-6178 for a with our experienced South Florida injury lawyers.

 Our motorcycle accident lawyers work with a variety of experts who assist them in investigation, accident reconstruction, crashworthiness testing, and obtaining and reviewing witness testimony to vigorously pursue all liable parties and maximize compensation for our client, especially if alcohol was involved.